ntropika-labs/potion-protocol/README.md

 - `yarn nx run potion-dapp:local-dev-test` spins up docker environment and starts Vite development for [Potion DApp](#appspotion-dapp) on `localhost:3000` with a [mocked](#mocked-web3-onboard) instance of `web3-onboard` (useful for testing or if you can't connect a wallet)

+## Inner works of test scripts

-The last two scripts, which run via Nx, share the same logic (except for the mocked Onboard instance) and behined the scene run `bin/create-local-env-headless` to start and seed the environment:
+This is what happens locally behind the scenes to start and seed the environment:

 1. Spin up the Docker environment with `docker compose up -d -V`, starting the following services: